Research Studies and Clinical Trials

 PCORnet Bariatric Study

 The objective of this study is to compare the benefits and risks of the three most common bariatric surgery procedures—Roux-en-y gastric bypass, adjustable gastric banding, and sleeve gastrectomy.
-The study employs an observational design using electronic health record (EHR) data for over 65,000 patients from 41 participating healthcare organizations across the country.
+The study employs an observational design using electronic health record (EHR) data of more than 65,000 patients from 41 participating healthcare organizations across the country.
 Data were collected through the PCORnet distributed research infrastructure from 11 clinical research networks (CRNs), including REACHnet.
 Peer-reviewed publications include:

 - The National Patient-Centered Clinical Research Network (PCORnet) Bariatric Study Cohort: Rationale, Methods, and Baseline Characteristics in JMIR Research Protocols